PolyCole/Chomp/README.md

 # Chomp
-A Java implementation of the game Chomp.
+A WIP Java implementation of the game Chomp.